Writing SSHRC Proposals

 Why a SSHRC Writing Intensive Course?

-The writing-intensive version of the SSHRC course takes place over two days.
-Students are required to attend both days to be eligible for GPS credit.
-This two-day course will include the same material covered in the regular course, but it will also include two blocks of silent, distraction-free writing each day.
-During that writing time, students will apply the concepts discussed in class to their own SSHRC proposals.
+The writing-intensive version of the SSHRC course takes place over four days (10:00 am – 11:15 am daily).
+Students are required to attend all five hours to be eligible for GPS credit.
+This four-day course will include the same material covered in the regular course.
 One-on-one appointments will be available to students (dates to be scheduled).
-There will also be opportunities for peer-review and group discussions.

 Eligibility & Registration Procedures

-Enrolment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral SSHRC grants or for OGS (Ontario Graduate Scholarships).
+Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral SSHRC grants or for OGS (Ontario Graduate Scholarships).
 Those applying for postdoctoral fellowships are not eligible to participate.
-Applicants must participate for the full 9 hours of this course to be eligible for GPS credit.
+Applicants must participate for the full 5 hours of this course to be eligible for GPS credit.

-TBA.
-Please subscribe to our listserv to recieve weekly notifications on GCAC offerings, including future Writing Intensives.
+Please subscribe to our listserv to receive weekly notifications on GCAC offerings, including future writing intensive courses.

 To subscribe to the list, send an email to firstname.lastname@example.org (upper or lower case is acceptable).
 In the BODY of the message, type a command of the form: